 Chiang Mai Night Bazaar (quiet during the day busy at night)

 This family-friendly area is the centre of Chiang Mai’s main shopping district and is considered the “downtown” of Chiang Mai.
 The market is open from 6pm until late and sees hundreds upon hundreds of visitors every night.
 It’s hands down the best location in the city to find street food, handmade crafts and Thai products for a super cheap price.
-Whether you’re on the hunt for something specific or just want to browse, the Night Bazaar is a lively market area that will more than likely have what you need.
+Whether you’re on the hunt for something specific or just want to browse, the Night Bazaar area is a lively market area that will more than likely have what you need.

 Best places to stay near Chiang Mai Night Bazaar